 - they sell through a properly-written contract; and,

 - as a good breeder, they should have registration.

 Guarantees from the breeder

 Before doing a purchase from a Puggle breeder, make sure to ask a health guarantee approved by a Veterinarian.
-This is an additional thing to look for a good breeder.
-They would offer health guarantee including first shots and physical.
-Of course, there should be a written health guarantee as well as the vet papers.
+This is a different thing to look for in a good breeder.
+They would offer a health guarantee, including first shots and physical.
+Of course, there should be a written health guarantee as well as vet papers.

 These are the helpful tips that would guide you in purchasing your own Puggle from a breeder.
-Make sure you do not buy your dog from a dog farm or puppy mill.
+Ensure you do not buy your dog from a dog farm or puppy mill.
 This is the most important thing to do.
-Avoid them as far as you could.
-Remember that you are buying a long-time companion and that it is always worthy to have the good one.
+Avoid them as far as you can.
+Remember that you are buying a long-time companion and that having the good one is always worth it.

 Breeding puggles is an exciting task.
-It is quite important to remember that it should always be a female Beagle and a male Pug, not the female Beagle and the male Pug because it is dangerous as an expert says.
+It is quite important to remember that it should always be a female Beagle and a male Pug, not the female Beagle and the male Pug because it is dangerous.
 It often resulted in the death of both the mother and the puppies.

 While second-generation breeding (F2) or breeding Puggles from Puggle parents is possible, experts discouraged it.
-The result is usually unpredictable, unlike that of the first-generation breeding.
+The result is usually unpredictable, unlike that of first-generation breeding.
 Puggles’ typical litter size ranges from three to seven.
-They seldom undergo a caesarian section during giving birth.
+They seldom undergo a caesarian section while giving birth.

 Frequently Asked Questions